-Produced in collaboration with The Leukemia & Lymphoma Foundation
+Produced in collaboration with The Leukemia & Lymphoma Society &

 Support for this patient education program was provided by Seattle Genetics, Inc.

 Peripheral T-cell lymphomas (PTCLs) are uncommon and aggressive types of non-Hodgkin lymphoma (NHL) that develop in mature white blood cells called “T cells” and “natural killer,” or NK, cells.
-Join this special educational program to hear from clinical specialists, advocates, and families facing PTCLs as they review:
+Join us on-demand to hear from clinical specialists, advocates, and families facing PTCLs as they review: